HammerOfData/RepData_PeerAssessment1/PA1_template.md

 output: html_document
 ---
 ## Info
+This is the peer assigment 1 in the Coursera Course "Reproducible Research".
+All questions are repeated to ease the reading for the evaluaters.

 ## Settings
 It is given in the assignment that the code should always be visible.